cosmos/cosmos-sdk/CONTRIBUTING.md

 1. Either [open](https://github.com/cosmos/cosmos-sdk/issues/new/choose) or

-1. Whether:
+1. Determine whether a GitHub issue or discussion is more appropriate for your needs:
-   1. You want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
+  1. If want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
 With discussions, we can better handle the design process using discussion threads.
 A discussion usually leads to one or more issues.
-   2. The issue is a specified proposal or a bug, then open a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).
+   2. If the issue you want addressed is a specific proposal or a bug, then open a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).
    3. Review existing [issues](https://github.com/cosmos/cosmos-sdk/issues) to find an issue you'd like to help with.
 2. Participate in thoughtful discussion on that issue.
 3. If you would like to contribute: